 We skirted the edges of the lake until eventually encountering a tributary.
 To say it was a spring or creek would be disparaging.
-It was at least a small river, about a mile across as it emptied into the herd’s lake.
+It was at least a small river, about a mile across as it emptied into the Herd’s waters.
 The Kelpies had no need for bridges, they simply forded the river in their water form.
 It was here that riding mounts made more sense to me than using a Skimmer.

 I wondered, briefly, why the equipment didn’t come with a setting to allow the animals to simply walk on water.
 It seemed an easy adjustment to harden the force barrier under each mount so that they could step on the projected energy barrier.
-I added it to the growing list of items that I would need to understand, and as a possible technological innovation, I might be able to cobble together as a source of funding when I had my own lands.
+I added it to the growing list of items that I would need to understand, and as a possible technological innovation, something I might be able to cobble together as a source of funding when I had my own lands.

 The only difficult part of the trip occurred when we needed to cross a ravine.
 It was the reason we hadn’t simply been given a map and coordinates and sent on our way.